maneshkarun/producthunt-products-etl/README.md

 ## Dataset description

-The [dataset](https://www.kaggle.com/datasets/maneshkarun/producthunt-products-dataset-2014-2021) includes 76,822 total products from year 2014-2021.
+The dataset includes 76,822 total products from year 2014-2021.
 It includes the following columns:

+Have a look at the [dataset](https://www.kaggle.com/datasets/maneshkarun/producthunt-products-dataset-2014-2021) to understand the pipeline better.

 | Column Name               | Description                                                       | Type     |
 |---------------------------|-------------------------------------------------------------------|----------|